la2050/archive/_organizations/kcrw.md

     Help build the KCRW Media Center — designed for YOU to CONNECT with public radio in Los Angeles.
   - KCRW Capital Campaign
-project_titles:
-  - >-
-    Help build the KCRW Media Center — designed for YOU to CONNECT with public radio in Los Angeles.
-  - KCRW Capital Campaign
-project_titles_from_project_ids:
-  - >-
-    Help build the KCRW Media Center — designed for YOU to CONNECT with public radio in Los Angeles.
 original_project_titles:
   - 'Building Healthy Futures for Children Who’ve Experienced Trauma '
   - 'DynamiCity: Embracing Imbalance to Improve Cities'